google/zetasql/docs/data-manipulation-language.md

 ### Duplicate rows

 By default, an `INSERT` statement fails when it tries to add a duplicate row.
-A duplicate row is defined as one for which the primary key already exists in the table.
+A duplicate row is defined as one for which the primary key or a unique key already exists in the table.

 You can change this behavior by choosing one of the following options for handling duplicate rows: